Mohamed-Elhawary/weather-journal/README.md

 # Weather Journal

-Weather Journal is an asynchronous weather App that allows you to get the current temperature of any city according to its ZIP code.
+Weather Journal is a forecasting weather App that allows you to get the current temperature of any city according to its ZIP code.
 It depends on the API of OpenWeatherMap website.

 ![Screenshot](preview.png)